1950 British Columbia B-36 crash: Subsequent events

 To search for the B-36, aircraft were pulled off the search for a Douglas C-54 that had disappeared three weeks earlier.
 A more exhaustive search was not launched for the B-36, as it was believed to be at the bottom of the Pacific.
 Three years later, an RCAF flight searching for the missing de Havilland Dove aircraft of Texas millionaire oilman Ellis A. Hall spotted the B-36's wreckage.
 It was found on the side of Mount Kologet, about 50 mi east of the Alaskan border, roughly due east of the towns of Stewart, British Columbia, and Hyder, Alaska, on the east side of the isolated Nass Basin northwest of Hazelton, British Columbia.

 The USAF immediately began an investigation.
 A team was sent in September 1953, as the effort was given a high priority, but they failed to reach the site after 19 days of trudging through the wilderness.
 The effort was resumed the following year with better equipment, and in August 1954 a new team of USAF personnel accompanied by a local guide reached the wreckage.
 They recovered important components and then used explosives to destroy what was visible above the snow.

 In 1956, two civilian surveyors chanced on the wreck and noted its exact location, which otherwise remained unknown for the next 40 years.
 In 1997 one of the surveyors provided the coordinates to two distinct expeditions, one American and one led by the Canadian Department of National Defence, seeking to conduct an environmental analysis of the site.
 Both expeditions reached the wreck around the same time, and members were apparently the first humans to set foot in the area since 1956.
 The Canadian-led mission found no unusual radiation levels.
 In late 1998, the Canadian government declared the site protected.
 A portion of one of the gun turrets is on display at The Bulkley Valley Museum in Smithers, British Columbia.

-In late October 2016 a diver reported he had discovered something that looked like a segment of the partially disarmed Mark IV nuclear bomb that the co-pilot said they had dumped before the crash.
+In late October 2016 a diver reported he had discovered something looking like a segment of the partially disarmed Mark IV nuclear bomb which the co-pilot said had been dumped before the crash.
 The location near Pitt Island in the Inside Passage was mistakenly reported as off Haida Gwaii.
 The Royal Canadian Navy later confirmed that the item was not the Mark IV bomb.